-- 5. Employees who report for work for a Rose Bowl event shall receive time and one-half their current rate of pay for all hours worked.
-If a Sergeant is released from duty prior to completion of four hours work, he/she shall receive pay at the time and one-half rate for the remaining hours up to four hours.
-If the event is canceled with less than 24 hours notice, the employee, if scheduled to work, shall receive a four hour minimum at the straight time rate. - 6.
-The Chief of Police shall have the discretion to determine specific job assignments or critical positions for which bilingual skills are needed, and to designate individual employees as bilingual communicators.
+- 6. Employees classified as Police Officer or Police Corporal who report for extra duty at a Rose Bowl event shall receive time and one-half of top step of their classifications for all hours worked.
+If the Officer or Corporal is released from duty prior to completion of four hours work, he/she shall receive pay at the time and one half rate for the remaining hours up to four hours.
+If the event/employee is canceled with less than 24 hours notice, the employee, if scheduled to work, shall receive a four hour minimum at the straight time rate. - 7.
+Employees classified as Police Officer or Police Corporal who are assigned to the Special Enforcement Section (SES) shall receive \$150 additional compensation per month.
+Employees assigned hereunder who are also qualified for Critical Incident Response Team Tactical Unit shall receive an additional \$100 per month for a total of \$250 additional compensation per month. - 8.
+The additional compensation under this section shall not constitute regular compensation within the meaning of the overtime provisions, except as required under the Fair Labor Standards Act regulations.